zzyzek/sandbox/rng/Notes.md

 and doesn't have the complexity of the convex hull idea.

 As in StIF, test each orthogonal plane made from the point $q$ inside of the fence relative to the anchor $p$.
-Instead of only considering whether it partitions one of the fence faces (StIF) or doing complicated bookeeping (SWIF), take post representatives at the four corners of the plane with an additional post point in the center of the plane.
+Instead of only considering whether it partitions one of the fence faces (StIF) or doing complicated bookkeeping (SWIF), take post representatives at the four corners of the plane with an additional post point in the center of the plane.

 For each orthogonal plane, $N _ q$, test to see if 4-cluster of posts in a face plane land on the other side of $N _ q$.